 What should I do about the school work I’ll miss?

-- If your surgery isn’t an emergency and your surgeon is available, it might be possible to schedule your procedure during a school vacation week, or during the summer.
+- If your surgery isn’t an emergency and your doctor is available, it might be possible to schedule your procedure during a school vacation week, or during the summer.
 That way you won’t be worried about missing any school.

 - If your surgery is scheduled during school time, you can ask your teacher(s) about getting homework assignments ahead of time.
 Try to get as much of your work done before your surgery without getting too stressed out.
 Teachers will usually understand your situation if you take the time to explain that you will be having surgery and you will be home recovering for a few days.